ShizuVoice/qna-bot/README.md

 ```

 After editing the `tphelp.txt` for your class subject or the whole school.
 It's time for you to make a test question for the whole
 class or the whole school.
-Inside the `testpaper` you will find 3 text files with almost the same content that you will gonna use
+Inside the `testpaper` you will find 3 text files that is `english.txt`, `math.txt` and `science.txt` with
-for a reference.
+almost the same content that you will gonna use for a reference.

 Example:
 ```